birdwes/TDA30_Asterisk_h323/README.md

   Using SIP, RTP packets may be routed separately from the command channel with the server.
 With h.323, because all RTP packets have to travel via the Asterisk server, there may be a slightly increased delay in the audio path.

   For a publicly hosted Asterisk server, setting up an IPSEC tunnel or routed VPN is an absolute necessity.

+- #### Limitations

+  The IPGW4 card QSIG implementation does not support "anti-hairpinning"/"anti-tromboning".
+What this means is that if a call is transferred from a TDA30 to the Asterisk server, and then back to the TDA30, the call will consume two h.323 channels instead of "folding" the remote call legs back into the TDA30.

 ### Prerequisites